-But in health and wellness we need to modify this pain-based sales formula.
+But when writing blogs, emails and website copy in health and wellness, we need to modify this pain-based sales formula.
 Something that generic marketing or copy writers may not appreciate.

 You see, focusing on the pain point goes against what years of health psychology and health promotion tells us works.

 Fear-based messaging consistently fails to change health behaviours.

 What happens when you are faced with a pain-based statement?
 Many people turn away (denial) and go elsewhere.
 The pain, the problem are too confrontational.

 This is how I tweaked PAS to make it work for health and wellness businesses.

 1. Minimise the negative

 We know that brow-beating people with worst-case scenarios doesn’t necessarily work in health and wellness.
 Think of old-style medical/health messages

 - Don’t smoke, it’ll kill you

 - Don’t be overweight, you’ll have a heart attack or get type 2 diabetes